Sherwood Eddy: Influence

 In 1897, Sherwood Eddy experienced a personal and spiritual crisis that profoundly changed his vision of missionary work.
-He understood that his argumentative, apologetic approach could not be very successful because it created a defensive attitude among his listeners; he wrote: "we were not sent to win debates but to win people"; he understood that the elites were not the right way in but that he had to address the ordinary people and, in 1900, he took almost two years off to learn Tamil; he understood that the local people and those who had come as missionaries had to be treated on a strictly equal footing: he was among the first to understand the aspirations of colonized peoples for self-determination and the need to appoint local leaders to lead local churches.
+He understood that his argumentative, apologetic approach could not be very successful because it created a defensive attitude among his listeners.
+He wrote, "we were not sent to win debates but to win people.”
+He understood that he had to address the ordinary people and, in 1900, he took almost two years off to learn Tamil; he understood that the local people and those who had come as missionaries had to be treated on a strictly equal footing.
+He was among the first to understand the aspirations of colonized peoples for self-determination and the need to appoint local leaders to lead local churches.
 In doing so, he anticipated by nearly 50 years, and initiated, the reflection that would lead the American Presbyterian Mission to thoroughly review its concepts, mainly after 1945.

 In 1903, Sherwood Eddy founded with Anglican Bishop V.S.
 Azariah the first purely Indian Mission Society of Tinnevelly and in 1905 the National Missionary Society of India.
 Sherwood Eddy was the only non-Indian present at its founding conference in Serampore.
 Because of his perfect command of Tamil and his deep empathy for the Indians, he was considered one of them, which he described as one of the greatest compliments he ever received.
 Professor Rick Nutt considers that this initiative played a role in the emergence of Indian national sentiment.
 The NMS was also ecumenical as it brought together members from all Protestant churches in South India.
 It showed the way for churches that then also sought unity.
 In 1908 the South India United Church regrouped the Presbyterian and Congregationalist churches of South India, but efforts to integrate the Anglican faith into the union were unsuccessful until September 1947 when the Church of South India was created, bringing together the Anglican, Methodist, Congregationalist, Presbyterian and Reformed communities.
 Sherwood Eddy appears there as a pioneer of ecumenism between Protestant churches; although this had been the YMCA's policy since their inception, the merger of actual churches in India was one of the first achievements of this type ever.

 From 1911 onwards, Sherwood Eddy and the YMCA missionaries led an effective evangelization in China based on the convictions and methods established in India.
 Missionary H. G. Lockwood noted in 1949 at a meeting with Chinese Christian leaders that the majority of them had been won to Christianity by Sherwood Eddy.
 Like Frank Buchman, Sherwood Eddy insisted on the need for missionaries to adopt exemplary moral behaviour.